 A phase III study with our lead human oncology product candidate, Paclical, for the treatment of epithelial ovarian cancer has been completed.
 We have received orphan designation for Paclical in the EU and the U.S. Results regarding progression free survival are available and we filed an MAA in the EU based upon these results in February 2016.
-We obtained overall survival, OS, data in April 2016 and we will file to the FDA late 2016 or 2017.
+We obtained overall survival, OS, data in April 2016 and we will file to the FDA in 2017.
 We previously submitted an application to market Paclical in Russia, and we received market authorization in April 2015 and were entered into the Russian reimbursement system in January 2016.
-We are also conducting and planning additional clinical trials to evaluate Paclical in other cancer types, initially breast cancer.
+We are also conducting and planning additional clinical trials to evaluate Paclical in other cancer types.

 Paccal Vet is the first injectable chemotherapeutic agent authorized for marketing for the treatment of squamous cell carcinoma and mammary carcinoma in dogs.
-We obtained conditional approval by the FDA for Paccal Vet for the treatment of mammary carcinoma and squamous cell carcinoma under the Minor Use and Minor Species ("MUMS") designation in the U.S. MUMS designation is a status similar to orphan designation for human drugs, making the sponsor eligible for incentives to support the approval or conditional approval of the designated drug, including seven years of market exclusivity in the U.S., during which period a different drug company cannot pursue full or conditional approval of a generic version or another brand name version of the drug in the same form for the same intended use.
+We obtained conditional approval by the FDA for Paccal Vet for the treatment of mammary carcinoma and squamous cell carcinoma under the Minor Use and Minor Species ("MUMS") designation in the U.S. MUMS designation is a status similar to orphan designation for human drugs, making the sponsor eligible for incentives to support the approval or conditional approval of the designated drug, including seven years of market exclusivity in the U.S, during which period a different drug company cannot pursue full or conditional approval of a generic version or another brand name version of the drug in the same form for the same intended use.
+The Company withdraw its current label and plan to initiate a new study confirming changed dosing regimen.

 In order to receive the MUMS designation in the U.S. for Paccal Vet, we were required to show that squamous cell carcinoma and mammary carcinoma, the drug's two indications, occur infrequently and in less than 70,000 dogs in the U.S. each year.
 To receive conditional approval pursuant to the MUMS designation, we were also required to show (i) that our manufacturing process for Paccal Vet satisfied certain criteria, including purity and stability (see "Government Regulation - Requirements for Approval of Veterinary Pharmaceuticals for Pets - Defined Manufacturing Process"); (ii) that the production and use of Paccal Vet satisfied certain human and environmental safety criteria (see "Government Regulation - Requirements for Approval of Veterinary Pharmaceuticals for Pets - Safe for Humans and the Environment"); and (iii) a reasonable expectation of effectiveness in treating mammary carcinoma and squamous cell carcinoma.
-To receive full approval, we will need to show that the manufacturing and safety criteria described above remain satisfied, and that Paccal Vet is completely effective in treating mammary carcinoma and squamous cell carcinoma.
-Accordingly, upon our receipt of conditional approval pursuant to the MUMS designation, sales of Paccal Vet could be made in the U.S. We believe Paccal Vet can be on the market for up to five years, through annual renewals, while we collect remaining required effectiveness data for full approval.
-We are currently conducting additional studies in dogs to collect all the necessary efficacy data for full U.S. approval of Paccal Vet for mammary carcinoma and squamous cell carcinoma.
+To receive full approval, we will need to show that the manufacturing and safety criteria described above remain satisfied.